inspectit-docker/dvdstore-example/README.md

 This docker image is based on the official JBoss docker image including the inspectIT agent of the open source APM solution [www.inspectit.eu](http://www.inspectit.eu).
 As an example, the pre configured DVDStore Application is deployed.

 ## Quickstart
+If you have [Docker Compose](https://docs.docker.com/compose/) installed on your linux system, just use our [docker-compose.yml](https://raw.githubusercontent.com/inspectIT/docker-inspectIT-dvdstore-example/master/docker-compose.yml) to start the whole stack.
+Otherwise follow these steps:

 First you need a running inspectIT CMR.
 You can use our [docker image](https://github.com/inspectIT/docker-CMR):

 ```bash